Nova Scotia Power upgrades residential and business customers to smart meters commencing July 27.

 Find Events in Port Hawkesbury

-There will be a Committee of the Whole Meeting held virtually Tuesday, May 18th, 2021.
+There will be a Committee of the Whole Meeting on Tuesday, November 16th at 7pm in the Shannon Studio and held virtually.